 Following Delegate Tata’s retirement, CJ worked in-house for a Virginia-based corporation, managing their local, state and federal government relations work, covering several states as well as D.C.
-Most recently, CJ ran the D.C.-based federal lobbying shop for a large national trade association managing a wide portfolio of issues.
+Before joining Two Capitols Consulting, CJ ran the D.C.-based federal lobbying shop for a large national financial services trade association managing a wide portfolio of issues.

 Having worked at the local, state, and federal levels, and both in government and the private sector, CJ has extensive experience in shaping public policy and a proven track record in working through the legislative process.
 She enjoys helping businesses and associations successfully navigate the complexities of government regulation by developing comprehensive, long-term government relations strategies.

 CJ received her Master’s degree in International Relations from Old Dominion University.
 She graduated summa cum laude with Bachelor’s degrees in French and Spanish from Old Dominion University, and is fluent in both languages.
 She is a proud graduate of the 2016 class of the Sorensen Institute's flagship Political Leaders Program.
-CJ lives in Norfolk, Virginia with her husband, Graham, their daughters, Isabelle and Scarlett, and their sweet pit bull, Stella.
+CJ lives in Virginia Beach with her husband, Graham, their daughters, Isabelle, Scarlett, and Adeline, and their sweet pit bull, Stella.

 Randy is an experienced professional in state policy and politics having worked in multiple roles in and around the General Assembly.
 Randy began working in Virginia politics in the office of Delegate Rob Bell, and went on to work in the field for a national 501c3 organization and as a Legislative Assistant in the Office of Delegate Tag Greason who served as a Budget Conferee and Chairman of the House Education Innovation and General Government & Capital Outlay Subcommittees.